jpruiz114/image-processing-with-java/README.md

 # Image Processing with Java

-A Java image processing project that performs **color quantization** and artistic image transformations.
+Image processing project that performs **color quantization** and artistic image transformations.
 This project reduces the number of colors in images by mapping pixels to fixed color palettes, creating stylized effects.

 ## Features